peterhnm/vscode-hexagonal-example/README.md

 * **Output-Adapters** are *"driven"* by our application to communicate with the outside world.
   In the case of a VS Code plugin, this is the VS Code API itself.

-**The application core, which contains the ports and services, does not depend on VS Code.**
+**The application core, which contains the ports and services, has no dependencies on the VS Code API.**

 * [Scenarios](docs/Scenarios.md)